TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

     <http://forum.arcadecontrols.com/index.php/topic,107620.280.html>.
     New versions of the patch are frequently posted on this topic as new versions of the kernel are available.
-    **Update**: Since kernel v3.19, no updates seems to be done on this forum.
+    **Update**: Since kernel v3.19, no updates have been done on this forum.
     Until now, the patchs seems to work with 4.2.0 kernel.
 If it is not the case anymore, the following github repository hosts patched kernel sources which seems to be up to date and synchronised with upstream